 If you haven't played the original game, Before the Storm is a great place to start and it's probably even better to play them according to the timeline as the ending won't be spoiled for you, and you'll still get to experience all the adventures of Chloe and Rachel to the fullest.
 The apparently quiet town of Arcadia Bay will soon unfold its secrets as Chloe and Rachel explore each new location and meet new characters, which for fans of the first game once again adds even more backstories to some characters that appear in both games.

-One of the strongest selling points of the original game was its story that felt natural, as both Max and Chloe acted like actual teenagers, instead of something written just for the sake of making a game, and that same level of writing quality is also present in Life is Strange, as you get to follow Chloe as she transitions from the nerdy kid to the rebel teenager and experience the joys the come with the age such as sneaking into a concert, getting into her first fight and becoming the stoner we all fell in love with.
+One of the strongest selling points of the original game was its story that felt natural, as both Max and Chloe acted like actual teenagers, instead of something written just for the sake of making a game, and that same level of writing quality is also present in Before the Storm, as you get to follow Chloe as she transitions from the nerdy kid to the rebel teenager and experience the joys the come with the age such as sneaking into a concert, getting into her first fight and becoming the stoner we all fell in love with.
+9

 Unlike Max, Chloe doesn't have the ability to rewind time, but the writing, phasing and constantly changing scenarios never make the game feel like it's missing something, as the game will constantly surprise you with new locations and adventures for you to hop on, which seem like a natural fit for Chloe's adventurous personality.
 The problem with most episodic point and click adventures is that the gameplay mechanics become repetitive way too fast, but even if Life is Strange: Before the Storm doesn't introduce any new twist that you haven't seen in a game before, the way it's all divided in portions of dialogue, exploration and small puzzles never make the game feel like it's stuck doing the same thing for too long.